twins7

 Georgia

 Georgia is famous for a number of things, with wine being on top of the list, right next to Georgian hospitality and love for hosting guests.
 Our original trail in the lowlands of Kakheti will take you through a part of the region Georgians consider the cradle of wine.
 They have a good reason for such claims.
 Here, right at the foothills of the Greater Caucasus, archeologists have found grape seeds and pottery for making and storing wine that date back 8000 years.
 Since that time people here have been growing grapevines and making wine.
-We ride out to visit a number of vineyards and wineries, both larger, more established ones, and small, family-ran, known only locally.
+We ride out to visit a number of vineyards and wineries, both larger, more established ones, and small, family-run, known only locally.
 Brave Tushetian horses, well-supplied Kakhetian wine cellars and rich Georgian cuisine go very well together.

 • Days overall